 Manual espresso machines are the tried and true method for making espresso in coffee shops around the world.
 These machines have a classic look and feel that no automated espresso machine can match.
 So, if you want to make espresso at home, it only makes sense to opt for the best manual espresso machine there as well.

-We examined dozens of manual espresso machines in order to help you find the best model, ultimately narrowing down to just five favorite picks.
+We examined dozens of manual espresso machines in order to help you find the best model, ultimately narrowing down to just nine favorite picks.
 The WACACO Nanopresso Portable Espresso Maker took our Editor’s Choice award thanks to its tiny size and portability, the ability to use premeasured capsules, and easy-to-use design.
 But, you’ll find reviews of four more classical manual espresso machines below as well.

 When choosing the best manual espresso machine, ease of use was key.
 We looked at what types of coffee the machine could take and whether it could brew multiple shots at one time.
 We also considered whether it uses a pumping system or a lever press.
 Of course, taste tests from customers were also an important factor in our decision.
-You can read more about our five favorite manual espresso machines below, followed by a buying guide that covers everything you need to know about choosing the right one for you.
+You can read more about our nine favorite manual espresso machines below, followed by a buying guide that covers everything you need to know about choosing the right one for you.
 Finally, we’ll sum up our three overall favorite manual espresso machines on the market today.